 We have prepared the accompanying condensed consolidated financial statements in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial reporting and as required by Regulation S-X, Rule 10-01.
-The condensed consolidated financial statements have been prepared on the same basis as our audited annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for a fair statement of our financial condition as of September 30, 2021, the results of our operations for the three and nine months ended September 30, 2021 and 2020, and the condensed consolidated statement of stockholders' equity (deficit) for the three and nine months ended September 30, 2021 and 2020.
+The condensed consolidated financial statements have been prepared on the same basis as our audited annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for a fair statement of our financial condition as of September 30, 2021, the results of our operations for the three and nine months ended September 30, 2021, our cash flows for the nine months ended September 30, 2021 and 2020, and the condensed consolidated statement of stockholders' equity (deficit) for the three and nine months ended September 30, 2021 and 2020.
 The financial data and other information disclosed in these notes related to the three and nine months ended September 30, 2021 and 2020 are unaudited.
 The results of operations for the three and nine months ended September 30, 2021 are not necessarily indicative of the results to be expected for the year ending December 31, 2021, any other interim periods, or any future year or period.